angular-hispano/angular-docs-es/adev-es/src/content/tutorials/learn-angular/steps/9-output/README.md

 <hr />

-To create the communication path from child to parent components, use the `output` function to initiaize a class property.
+To create the communication path from child to parent components, use the `output` function to initialize a class property.

 <docs-code header="child.ts" language="ts">
 @Component({...})
 class Child {
   incrementCountEvent = output<number>();
 }
 </docs-code>